|

 public path, while a different path is now signed as the Coast Path.
 I will change the instructions when I

-some minor changes to bus timetables including the Exmoor Coaster (running
+minor changes to bus timetables including the Exmoor Coaster (running from

-from the end of March to the end of September and no longer from Watchet),
+the end of March to the end of September and no longer from Watchet), route

-route 25 from Taunton to Dulverton, and route 28 from Taunton to Minehead
+25 from Taunton to Dulverton, and route 28 from Taunton to Minehead which is

 Dulverton to Staplegrove, on the NW edge of Taunton, in March.
 Once we are settled in I’m aiming to add